Advice: vibrant clothes, patina and wear of materials

 5. Oiled cotton and its nuances

-I'm not going to dwell on the oiled cotton of the " Barbour type" jackets, but again it oozes at first, it's a little greasy, but it calms down afterwards, and after a season the result is magnificent.
+I'm not going to dwell on the oiled cotton of " Barbour type" jackets, but there again it oozes at first, it's a bit greasy, but it calms down afterwards, and after a season the result is magnificent.

-It was worth getting your hands a little dirty at the start!
+It was worth getting your hands a little dirty at first!

 new barbour jacket

-New oiled cotton: it shines and it oozes.
+New oiled cotton: it shines and oozes.
 Could do better (nice jeans, though).

 6. Quality wool that fluffs a little, then not at all

-In the case of high quality wools, and in particular fine cashmere , linting is an inevitable step, the result of the evacuation of short fibers.
+In the case of high-quality wools, and in particular beautiful cashmere , fluffing is an inevitable step, resulting from the evacuation of short fibers.

-The real difference between quality and wild cotton is not visible until around ten washes :
+The real difference between quality and wild wadding is not visible before about ten washes :

-• Quality : lint appears quickly but then gradually disappears on fine wools,
+• Quality : fluff appears quickly but then gradually disappears on beautiful wools,

-• Smut : fluff appears more slowly , but the process then lasts a very long time, even for life, until the material and holes are completely thinned.
+• Piggies : Fluff appears more slowly , but the process then lasts a very long time, even for life, until the material is completely thinned and holes appear.

-Tempting softness and plumpness in store.
-However, no certainty about the quality at this stage!
+Softness and puffiness tempting in store.
+However no certainty on the quality at this stage!

-Tempting softness and plumpness in store.
-However, no certainty about the quality at this stage!
+Tempting softness and fullness in store.
+Yet no certainty about the quality at this stage!

 Another misconception about wool.